EMPLOYMENT OPPORTUNITIES

 ensure against discrimination in employment, recruitment, advertisements for

-conditions of employment against any employee or job applicant on the bases of
+of employment against any employee or job applicant on the bases of race,

-race, ethnicity, gender, gender identity, religious preferences, disabilities,
+ethnicity, gender, gender identity, religious preferences, disabilities, sexual

 All Community Care employees are required to pass State and